Arete Leadership Program

-The scholars in our Arete workshops are young men, from grades 6-12.
-The Greek term Arête refers to “being the best you can be” or “reaching your highest concern of our communities and nation as a whole.
+(Grades 6-12) Young men are the scholars in our Arete Leadership Program.
+The term Arête refers to “being the best you can be” or “reaching your highest concern of our communities and nation as a whole.
 This program develops self-confidence, leadership skills, life skills and career awareness, to best equip the students in making a difference in their schools, their communities, and their future.
 Activities and workshops are designed to help students think outside their norm, foster innovative ideas, and develop strong interpersonal skills, so that they can be effective in building connections to school, family, and the community.
 Student scholars meet twice per month where they also are also exposed to speakers in varying careers and leaders across the community.
 The scholars meet several times per month, for regular sessions and as needed for college writing and prep courses.

 Frederick Douglass Reading Initiative:

-- (Grades 1-5) Reading is fundamental.
+(Grades 1-5) Reading is fundamental.
 Studies indicate that when students get off to a poor start in reading, they rarely catch up.
-In 2009, Platinum Minds launched a literacy program using a standardized Reading System along with other specially tailored programming, where Platinum Mind scholars work with small groups of elementary age boys in two -hour sessions each Saturday morning for 10-12 weeks.
-The pilot program started at the Neighborhood House in Morristown, NJ was such a success that it has now been expanded to include a location in Newark, and a third site, in Asbury Park, NJ, is currently in negotiation.
+In 2009, Platinum Minds launched a literacy program using a standardized Reading System along with other specially tailored programming, where Platinum Minds scholars work with small groups of elementary age boys in 90 minute sessions each Saturday morning for 10-12 weeks.
+The pilot program started at the Neighborhood House in Morristown, NJ.
 Platinum Minds student scholars help act as mentors, and work one-on-one with the younger boys in this program.

 Educational Scholarship Initiative: